Blisto91/dxvk-wiki/DXGI.md

-Starting with wine 4.0 and DXVK 0.95, it is possible to use Wine's own DXGI implementation instead of the one provided by DXVK.
+Starting with wine 4.0 and DXVK 0.95, it is possible to use Wine's own DXGI implementation instead of the one provided by DXVK by simply omitting the DLL override.
+When installing DXVK into a wine prefix, this can be done by running `setup-dxvk.sh install --without-dxgi`.

 ### Advantages
 Using wine's DXGI implementation allows **vkd3d** to work for D3D12 games, while DXVK can still be used with D3D11 (e.g. World of Warcraft).
 This is not possible when using the implementation provided by DXVK.